 There are five levels of illumination for each color in the static modes, and five speeds in each dynamic.
 At the brightest level, it produces a very large amount of light from the 60 LEDs.
 Personally, I find the lowest level of the most rewarding.

 Nicely, the bag also acts as a diffuser if you want to use it more as a lantern.
+The string also has magnets built in to stick it to a car, etc.

 I paired mine with a five dollar “lipstick” powerbank from FiveBelow° that is rated at 2200 mA.
 It ran for over three hours last night without dimming.